 Member contributions that were paid to OPERS by state employees after January 1, 1989, will be taxable in the calendar year in which the withdrawn contributions are received.
 A member who withdraws contributions which are taxable must have the mandatory taxes (currently 20% federal and 5% state tax) withheld from the payment made to them by OPERS unless the contributions are rolled over.
 The withdrawn contributions must be reported as income on the individual's income tax return.
 Individuals who withdraw taxable contributions will receive a 1099 Form at the end of the calendar year.

 The receipt of a member's contributions may be subject of an early distribution penalty (currently 10%).
 The additional tax is imposed only in certain conditions and does have exceptions.
-For more info, consult IRS Publication 575 and as with all tax matters, consult a competent tax advisor.
+For more info, consult IRS Publication 575 and as with all tax matters, consult a competent tax adviser.

 Rollovers (Also see IRS publications 575 & 590)